srujaneResearch/github-pages-with-jekyll/index.md

-# Machine Learninig is new fun.
+# Machine Learninig is new fun Always.

 I'm glad you are here.
 I plan to talk about machine learning.